ddmcdonald/sparser/README.md

 :done-printing
 ```
 The function 'p' is one of the many abbreviations we use to cut down
-on typing time.
+on typing.
 P combines the step of running the parsing engine on
-the string and printing out a view of the chart after the analysis was
+the string with printing out a view of the chart after the analysis was
 finished.
 An early step in the analysis was chunking the input into
 minimal phrases (noun groups, verb groups, or adjective groups), as
 shown in the square brackets.